jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - backlinks
 - esbuild minify and don't place things into one folder (unbuild)
 - support `variants.js`
+- accept whichever w/h dimension is given last either via resize or by prompt

 ## Post 1.0
 - snap side panels to 0 if within x pixels.